Ready, set, science! The Academy is reopening on March 17.

-During our closure, the Academy’s Reopening Task Force has been closely following the guidance of local, state, and federal public health officials as well as other key stakeholders to develop a reopening strategy that ensures the health and safety of our guests, staff, animals, and community—and is informed by the latest science.
+Since mid-March, the Academy’s Reopening Task Force has been closely following the guidance of local, state, and federal public health officials, internal experts, and other key stakeholders to develop a reopening strategy that prioritizes the health and safety of our guests, staff, animals, and community—and is informed by the latest science.